Collaborative Divorce: The Benefits of using a Financial Neutral

 Reduced Cost

-In traditional divorce cases, the couples each hire a separate financial expert to give them advice on financial matters such as business valuations, separate property tracing, dividing assets, etc. With a Financial Neutral, the couple jointly hires a financial advisor, reducing the costs that they would otherwise incur if they hired separate advisors.
+In traditional divorce cases, the couples each hire a separate financial expert to give them advice on financial matters such as business valuations, separate property tracing, dividing assets, etc. With a Financial Neutral, the couple jointly hires their financial professional, reducing the costs that they would otherwise incur if they hired separate professionals.

-Helps Parties come to a mutual Financial Settlement
+Assists in Parties Achieving a Mutual Financial Settlement

 With a Financial Neutral, the parties work together to come to an agreement regarding their financial assets.
 Since the Financial Neutral is working for both parties, the focus is identifying a balanced financial settlement that is mutually beneficial to the parties.